 Are Electrolytes To Blame For Your Headaches & Dizziness?
 Here's Everything You Need To Know

-Appropriate nutrition and electrolyte replacement are two essential prerequisites to feeling and performing well.
+Appropriate nutrition and electrolyte replacement are two essential prerequisites1 to feeling and performing well.

 It’s likely that you’ve experienced the important role of electrolytes many times in your life—even if you didn't realize it.
 If you’ve ever pedaled through a long bike ride or powered through a half-marathon battling symptoms like headaches, dizziness, nausea, vomiting, or muscle spasms, then you already know all about electrolyte imbalances.